 The Office of Environmental Health Hazard Assessment (OEHHA) is the lead state agency for the assessment of health risks posed by environmental contaminants.
-OEHHA’s mission is to protect human health and the environment through scientific evaluation of risks posed by hazardous substances.
-The Office is one of six state departments within the California Environmental Protection Agency (CalEPA).
+OEHHA’s mission is to protect and enhance the health of Californians and our state’s environment through scientific evaluations that inform, support and guide regulatory and other actions.

 OEHHA implements the Safe Drinking Water and Toxic Enforcement Act of 1986, commonly known as Proposition 65, and compiles the state’s list of substances that cause cancer or reproductive harm.
 The Office also develops health-protective exposure levels for contaminants in air, water, and soil as guidance for regulatory agencies and the public.
 These include public health goals for contaminants in drinking water and both cancer potency factors and non-cancer reference exposure levels for the Air Toxics Hot Spots Program.